 Blood tests may be appropriate in evaluating patients with constipation.
 More specifically, blood tests for thyroid hormone (to detect hypothyroidism) and for calcium (to uncover excess parathyroid hormone) may be helpful.

-Large amounts of stool in the colon usually can be visualized on simple X-ray films of the abdomen; the more stool that is visualized, the more severe the constipation.
+Large amounts of stool in the colon usually can be visualized on simple X-ray films of the abdomen, and the more severe the constipation, more stool is visualized.

 Colonic transit (marker) studies

 Colonic transit studies are simple X-ray studies that determine how long it takes for food to travel through the intestines.
 For transit studies, individuals swallow capsules for one or more days.
 Inside the capsules are many small pieces of plastic that can be seen on X-rays.
 The gelatin capsules dissolve and release the plastic pieces into the small intestine.
 The pieces of plastic then travel (as would digesting food) through the small intestine and into the colon.
 After 5 or 7 days, an X-ray of the abdomen is taken and the pieces of plastic in the different parts of the colon are counted.
 From this count, it is possible to determine if and where there is a delay in the colon.

 In non-constipated individuals, all of the plastic pieces are eliminated in the stool and none remain in the colon.
 When pieces are spread throughout the colon, it suggests that the muscles or nerves throughout the colon are not working, which is typical of colonic inertia.
 When pieces accumulate in the rectum, it suggests pelvic floor dysfunction.